VAMDC/NodeSoftware/doc/source/examplenode.rst

-Node Documentation
+Example Node
 ==================

-This page contains the Node Package documentation.
+This page contains the documentation of the example files that are used to set up a new node.

 The :mod:`views` Module
 -----------------------